mschmidtkorth/logseq-msk-docs/pages/advanced-queries-tutorial-data.md

 awesomeness:: high

 - The data on this page is being used on [[Queries/Advanced Queries/Tutorial]], don't remove
-- This is an example tag #abcde
+- This is an example tag #MyPage
-- TODO This is a task marked #abcde
+- TODO This is a task marked #MyPage
-- DOING Is even better then a task #abcde
+- DOING Is even better then a task #MyPage
 - But this is something different #abNOTbcde
 ## More important information
 type:: example